 KEY STAGE 4

-An addition to the new specification GCSE syllabus is the Live Theatre performance in Section C of the exam.
+Live Theatre constitutes 40% of the written exam.
 This makes it essential and therefore compulsory to attend one of our theatre trips.
 This is so students can answer the exam question whilst sharing this experience with peers and their teacher.
 The theatre trips cover a wide range of styles and are not always conventional.
 This has had an inspirational influence on our students’ work, with some outstanding productions.

-The set text at the moment is `Blood Brothers’ which is explored practically but is assessed in Component 1 in the final written exam.
-The students perform a range of scripts from classical contemporaries such as Arthur Miller, Harold Pinter to through to more recent practitioners such as Tim Firth, Caryl Churchill, Mark Ravenhill and Phillip Ridley, which is examined by an external visitor as part of Component 3.
+The final assessment requires the students to perform two extracts of a professionally produced script.
+This can range from classical contemporaries such as Arthur Miller, Harold Pinter through to more recent practitioners such as Tim Firth, Caryl Churchill, Mark Ravenhill and Phillip Ridley.
+This is assessed later in the year by an external visitor as part of Component 3.